1,000+ Opportunities

 If you are awarded funding and you’d like to share the good news, please refer to our grantee press kit for information on how to publicize your grant.
 Initiative Leader, Environment

-Based on current listing details, eligibility includes: K-12 and early childhood education programs, particularly those in underserved communities in the Upper Valley of New Hampshire.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: K-12 and early childhood education programs, particularly those in underserved communities in the Upper Valley of New Hampshire.
+Confirm the full requirements in the official notice before applying.